Ssireum: Mechanics

 Ssireum wrestlers seek to turn the opponent's torso from about 45 degrees to 90 degrees when throwing.
 This is mostly done by shifting the opponent's weight onto their leg then pushing back their weight toward the floor.

 History

-The earliest evidence of ssireum dates back to the Goguryeo period.
-Originally used in military applications, ssireum became a popular pastime of the people, including many Korean kings, during the Goryeo and Joseon periods.
+The earliest evidence of ssireum dates back to the Goguryeo period (37 BC – 668 AD).
+Originally used in military applications, ssireum became a popular pastime of the people, including royal militaries, during the Goryeo and Joseon periods.

 In traditional life, ssireum was a popular activity on the Korean holiday of Dano, the fifth day of the fifth lunar month, and tournaments are held in the summer and autumn.
 Ssireum competitions were also held on other days such as the Third Day of the Third Moon, the Eighth day of the Fourth Moon and Buddhist All Souls' Day..
 The traditional prize at a tournament was an ox, a valuable commodity in an agriculturally based society and symbolizing the strength of the contestant.

 In the 20th century, ssireum became a nationally televised sport in South Korea.

-The first modern competition was held in 1912 at Dansongsa theater in Seoul.
+The first modern competition was held in October 1912 at Dansungsa theater in Seoul.

+Korean wrestling has been referred to as ssireum since the 1920s.
+The Pan Chosun Ssireum Association was founded in 1927 and held the annual nationwide contest until 1937.
+The First Pan Chosun Ssireum Championship was organized in 1936 and thereafter professional competitions were held for six consecutive years.
+In 1946, the Pan Chosun Ssireum Association changed its name to "Daehan (Korea) Ssireum Association".
+Weight classes were introduced in 1956 at the 12th National Ssireum Championship.

+The Korea Ssireum Association holds the National Ssireum Championship every year as well as the President's Cup National Ssireum Competition" (since 1964), Professional Sports Competition, Folk Ssireum Competition, and Amateur Sports Competition.